bilalgu/devops-bootstrap/docs/09-https-and-domain-routing.md

 **Objective:**

-Add secure access to all services via HTTPS using a real domain name and automatic certificate generation with Let's Encrypt (via Traefik).
+Enable secure access to all services via HTTPS using a real domain name and automatic certificate generation with Let’s Encrypt (via Traefik).

 *Allow port 443 in the AWS security group created in [Step 1 – Provisioning](01-provisioning.md)*